heidelpay/php-basket-api/README.md

 ### SYSTEM REQUIREMENTS

-php-api requires PHP 5.6 or higher; we recommend using the latest stable PHP version whenever possible.
+php-basket-api requires PHP 5.6 or higher; we recommend using the latest stable PHP version whenever possible.

 ## SECURITY ADVICE